JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 ```PowerShell
 PS C:\Users\Administrator> cd \
 ```
-4. `whoami` from the compromised Windows machine to display who we're running as onto our terminal, which revealed to us that we were running as administrator
+4. `whoami` from the compromised Windows machine to display who we're running as onto our terminal, which showed us that we were running as administrator
 ```PowerShell
 PS C:\> whoami
 wpersistence\administrator